 People often use aloe vera to treat chafed skin, as it can help soothe the area.

-There is limited research in this area, but some studies suggest that aloe vera may also help reduce dark areas on the skin.
+There is limited research in this area, but

 To use, rub aloe vera cream or gel directly onto the affected area of the skin.
 It is not necessary for a person to rinse off aloe vera after application.